poiu-de/poiu-de.github.io/site/content/coat/user_guide/01_annotations.md

 #### *stripGetPrefix*

 Coat is agnostic to the naming conventions of the accessor methods.
 Using the Java Bean Convention of prefixing the methods with “get” leads to strange config keys (that also include the “get” prefix).
 Therefore Coat strips these prefixes before inferring the key.
-So the accessor method “getListenPort” would be specified as “listenPort” in the config file,
+So the accessor method “getListenPort” would be specified as “listenPort” in the config file, This is necessary when using [Java Bean Validation]({{< ref "/coat/user_guide/03_validation#java-bean-validation" >}}) as that specification requires the “get” prefix on all accessors that are about to be validated.

 If the “get” prefix should not be stripped for some reason, the `stripGetPrefix` can be set to false to prohibit that behavior.
-This is necessary when using [Java Bean Validation]({{< ref "/coat/user_guide/03_validation#java-bean-validation" >}}).

 ```java
 @Coat.Confg(stripGetPrefix = false)